This post is also available in: Vietnamese

 By 2012 Leon moved into directing with his semi-autobiographical first short, “Dawn.”
 And followed it in 2014, with “Talking to my Mother.”
 Although he shot both in the States, “they really opened the doors for me to make ‘Song Lang.'”

 “Talking to my Mother” won awards at film festivals like YXINE and the Rhode Island International Film Festival.
 The film also starred a gay character yet to come out to his parents—like the director.

 Making a nuanced non-commercial film

-The film is pitched somewhere between commercial and art house productions.
+“Song Lang” is pitched somewhere between commercial and art-house productions.
 “I feel there are no genres here in Vietnam, just two markets—one is “art films” created by filmmakers funded by film festivals or arts organizations and they don’t care so much about the audience,” Leon explains.

 “The other is commercial films…whatever’s in season, like remakes, because remakes seem to make money.
 It’s like bubble tea—one person opens a bubble tea shop and soon everyone is opening a bubble tea shop.”

 But according to Leon, the film’s defiantly non-commercial.
 “Everyone said, ‘I love the script but no one’s going to want to see this film.’
 It took two years to make, and we spent a year trying to find investors.”

 “Hearing that people wouldn’t want to see this film took the pressure away from trying to please them,” the director adds, “we could focus on making something beautiful.”